Home » Ingredients » Vegetables

 A plate of baked zucchini spears

 • Zucchini – use 3-4 zucchinis for this recipe 3 if they are very large and 4 if they are smaller.
+Slice them into spears – see below for step-by-step instructions.

 • Fresh garlic – mince garlic finely – avoid substituting with garlic powder.

 • Parmesan cheese – grated.
 You can buy ready grated cheese, or grate a block of parmesan cheese by cutting it into smaller pieces and pulsing it in the food processor (best and quickest way to grate parmesan!).
-I find that shredded parmesan cheese works less well because it’s harder for it to stick to the zucchini.
+I find that shredded parmesan cheese works less well because it’s harder for it to stick to the zucchini spears.

 • Olive oil – or another cooking oil – vegetable oil, canola oil, avocado oil etc.